metabarcoding/obitools4-doc/content/docs/principles/_index.md

 agcttaaaactcaaaggacctggcagttctttatatccct
 ```

 If the previously downloaded NCBI taxonomy is specified to {{<obi obiconvert >}}, the output of the command will be as follows.
-You will notice that this time the taxa are given in their long form.
+You will notice that, this time, the taxa are given in their long form.
 The scientific name and taxonomic rank are also given.

 ```bash
 obiconvert -t ncbitaxo.tgz two_sequences.fasta